YazanSneneh/media-player-backend/README.md

 # Music Player Backend

+## Prerequisite
+* You need postgres to be installed on your server.
 ## Project Setup
 1. clone repo.
-2. cd to root of the project
+2. cd to root of the project.

 3. install required packages.
 ```sh